 SOOTHILL, William Edward

 SOOTHILL, William Edward.
 Halifax, Yorkshire 23.1.1861 — Oxford 13.5.1935.
 Rev. British Missionary in China, then Sinologist and Buddhist Scholar.
-Son of William S., a textile worker.
+Son of William Soothill, a textile worker.
 Studies at London University.
-Ordained 1882.
+Ordained priest 1882.
 In 1882–1911 Wesleyan Missionary in China, first in Wenzhou and in the end (1907-11) as Director of the Imperial University of Shanxi.
 When the university was sinicised in 1911, he moved to Hankow (Hankou) Central University and from there visited Britain.
-The war kept him there and later on his health did no longer allow him to return to China.
+The war impended his return and later on his health did no longer allow him to return to China.
 In wartime worked in Y.M.C.A.
 In 1920-35 Professor of Chinese at Oxford.
-Married 1884, his wife, Lucy Farrar, wrote A Passport to China (L. 1931), and his daughter, Lady Hosie, several books about China.
+Married 1884, his wife, Lucy Farrar (1857–1931), who wrote A Passport to China (L. 1931), and his daughter Dorothea, Lady Hosie (1885–1959), several books about China.

 The Three Religions of China.
 324 p.
 L. 1913, rev. ed.
 1929.